laspleendeparis/how-to-fix-society/guides/how-to-fix-society.md

 - produce open source software and democratize technology
 - work towards a post-scarcity society

+## Start your own business
+- Come up with a good/product/service that your local community needs.

+## Support local businesses
+- Buy from and invest in local businesses.

 ### Accountability and Responsibility
 Some topics inspired by Andrew Tate
 - Address issues of mental health and access to guns